algolia-samples/about/.github/ISSUE_TEMPLATE/code-submission.md

 Please explain what use case this sample is solving.
 If this is another programming language implementation for an existing sample, please copy the link here.

 **What's the programming language?**
 What programming language is primarily used for this template?
-If there's a front-end and back-end component, please list the back-end language.
+If there's a front-end and back-end component, please list both.

 **Sample GitHub URL:**
 Please list the GitHub URL of your project. e.g. github.com/algolia-samples/chatbot-with-algolia-answers

 **Author Information (please fill out):**

+- Author name: [e.g. Peter Parker]
+- Author GitHub Handle: [e.g. github.com/peterparker]
-- Author name (or organization if submitted on behalf of a company): [e.g. Algolia]
+- Organization name (if submitted on behalf of a company): [e.g. Algolia]
-- Author GitHub organization/user: [e.g. github.com/algolia]
+- Organization GitHub URL(if submitted on behalf of a company): [e.g. github.com/algolia]

 **Dependencies:**
 Please list any dependencies for services, tools or similar this project has (including Algolia's one). e.g: Algolia Answers, Google Cloud Vision, etc.